realstraw/dot-files/readme.md

 Dependencies
 ------------

-~~Tmux requires reattach-to-user-namespace to use shared system clipboard.
-To install reattach-to-user-namespace on mac use:~~ (Edit: reattach-to-user-namespace does not seem to work any more)
+Tmux requires reattach-to-user-namespace to use shared system clipboard.
+To install reattach-to-user-namespace on mac use:

     # brew install reattach-to-user-namespace

+For the memory and cpu usage in Tmux status

+    # brew install tmux-mem-cpu-load

 Download and install other programs